chrisdonahue/sheetsage/README.md

 ### Improving results

-Hopefully, the above command will produce reasonable results for most Western music (especially pop) without user configuration.
+Hopefully, the above command will produce reasonable results for most Western music (especially pop) without additional configuration.
 If the results are unsatisfactory, there are a few things you can try.

 #### Transcribing a shorter segment